-The group also opposes “convenience devocalization as a non-therapeutic procedure that negatively impacts the welfare of the dog.”
+The AVMA also opposes “convenience devocalization as a non-therapeutic procedure that negatively impacts the welfare of the dog.”

-- Parents can’t deal with a dog barking too much (and they never tried proper training), or the puppy failed training, or the people gave up on other anti-barking training modalities.
+- They can’t deal with a dog barking too much (and they never tried proper training), or the puppy failed training, or the people gave up on other anti-barking training modalities.

 - Neighbor complaints about a dog’s barking escalate, leading to local animal control or government involvement or legal action.

-- People own too many dogs for a variety of spurious reasons and debark them to keep noise levels down, either for themselves or to avoid noise complaints.
+- People have too many dogs for a variety of reasons and debark them to keep noise levels down, either for themselves or to avoid noise complaints.

 My Debarked Dog

-Debarking is a canine rights issue that has affected me since I was a vet student.
+Debarking is a canine rights issue that has affected me since I was a veterinary student.

 Before vet school, I had never heard of debarking.
 Going into a dog’s throat and cutting out part of their laryngeal apparatus to stop barking?
 Nope.
 Never heard of it.

-Elvis was used for very tame and lame student blood sampling for a few months, then slated for euthanasia if a student did not adopt him.
+This dog had been used for very tame and lame student blood sampling for a few months, then slated for euthanasia if a student didn’t adopt him.
 I adopted him.

-Elvis lived to a very ripe old age with me, using his debarked hound howl until he died at 15 years of age.
+Elvis lived to a ripe old age with me, using his debarked hound howl until he died at 15 years old.

-As a hound dog, his pitiful bark was particularly disconcerting to anyone who heard this coonhound try to raise a ruckus with a strangled voice box.
+His pitiful bark was disconcerting to anyone who heard this coonhound try to raise a ruckus with a strangled voice box.

 - New York: “Who would do that to a dawg?
 How sick are people, right?
 Gawd bless you for adopting him.
 I mean, people are sick, right?
 Just sick.”
-No NY street food this time.
+No New York street food this time.

 - Massachusetts: “Shameful.”
 A direct and to-the-point conversation in New England.

 The verdict seems unanimous.
-Debarking is not something normal, thinking, feeling human beings understand as a solution for a barking dog — not on a Philly street corner, in Brooklyn or in any open field or town anywhere.
+Debarking is not something that normal, thinking, feeling human beings understand as a solution for a barking dog — not on a Philly street corner, in Brooklyn or in any open field or town anywhere.
+Debarking is inhumane.

 Requests to Perform Debarking Surgery

-Turns out she bred some toy breed and lived in a fancy apartment building.
+She had bred a toy breed and lived in a fancy apartment building.
 She told me she had all her dogs debarked so she could keep 15 or so in her apartment at any given time, keep the noise down and continue breeding.